 Check out our speech therapy for toddlers tips for faster progress to help things along!

-The answer to this question will highly depend on your child’s needs and abilities.
-These options aren’t necessary for all children who have a speech and language delay or disorder; however, they can’t hurt!
+The answer to this question will depend on your child’s needs and abilities.

-However, if a child is not able to speak for whatever reason, he/she NEEDS another way to communicate wants, needs, and ideas in the meantime.
-Once a child is able to speak, he/she will, I promise!
+However, if a child cannot speak for whatever reason, he/she NEEDS another way to communicate wants, needs, and ideas in the meantime.
+Once a child can speak, he/she will, I promise!

-This page is condensed into an easily printable handout for parents.
+I condense this page into a printable handout for parents.
 Enjoy an English and Spanish version!